Grains

 3-5 days

 Refrigeration can extend shelf life but may cause bread to dry out faster.
-Store in an airtight bag or container to minimize moisture loss.
+Store tightly wrapped to prevent moisture loss and absorption of odors.

 Freezer